 In August, the fake dossier becomes the subject of intense interest over at the CIA, and Barack Obama’s CIA Director John Brennan takes it upon himself to brief then-Senate Minority Leader Harry Reid (D-NV).

-Days later, Obama’s deep-state operatives within the FBI and DoJ obtained a FISA surveillance warrant citing the fake dossier as evidence.
+Days later, Obama’s deep-state operatives within the FBI and DoJ, using FBI administrator Kevin Clinesmith as a cutout, obtained a FISA surveillance warrant citing the fake dossier as evidence.

 Still no mention of who funded it, but if both the FBI and CIA did not know that Clinton and the DNC were behind this charade, we are all in big trouble.
 Conversely, if they did know who funded it, we are in more trouble!